 Like its sister location in Cambridge, the original Lone Star Taco Bar is a delicious rebuke to the notion that you can’t find good tacos in Boston.
-The Texas-themed haunt serves over a half-dozen staple tacos ranging from Beef Barbacoa to a Dallas Spicy Beef served on a fried tortilla, plus inventive changing specials.
-Don’t forget that the name includes “bar,” or you’ll miss out on a roster of outstanding margaritas supplemented by old-school classic cocktails.
-(For even more of those, head to the bar next door, Deep Ellum, which is run by the same team.)
+The Tex-Mex haunt is known for a half-dozen staples ranging from Beef Barbacoa to Veracruz Fish, plus inventive specials like Birria Tacos.
+In 2020, it expanded next door and now boasts an umbrella-shaded, back-deck patio—a perfect perch to get acquainted with the roster of outstanding margaritas and stellar selection of crushable craft beer.

-Allston has outgrown its reputation as a student-packed 'hood filled with greasy slice joints and fast food.
-Well, the students are still there-but they now have access to innovative fast-casual spots, excellent ethnic fare, and plenty of independent restaurants and bars that won't break the bank.
+Allston-Brighton has outgrown its reputation as a set of student-filled neighborhoods that subsist on greasy slice joints and fast food.
+Well, the students are still there, but now they have access to innovative fast-casual spots, excellent fare from around the world, and plenty of independent restaurants and bars that won't break the bank.

 S&I To Go

-There’s no dearth of take-out options in Allston, but S&I To Go is on our speed dial for a quick Thai fix.
-From standard Pad Thai options and Roasted Pork Fried Rice to house specialties like Spicy Eggplant with ground chicken, S&I delivers the goods at prices that rarely reach $10.
-Meat-free eaters will be well served by a dedicated vegetarian section of the menu, and those in search of a sugar high can opt for desserts like Mango and Sweet Sticky Rice or Fried Banana.
+There’s no dearth of good takeout in Allston, but S&I To Go is on our speed dial for a quick Thai food fix.
+From standard Pad Thai to house specialties like Spicy Eggplant with ground chicken, S&I has the goods at prices that rarely go over $10.
+(Pro tip: Because of the fees third-party delivery apps charge, it’s cheaper for you and better for the mom-and-pop shop when you order directly and pick up.)
+There’s a dedicated vegetarian menu section, as well as desserts like Mango and Sweet Sticky Rice or Fried Banana.